joshnuss/svelte-stripe/src/routes/index.md

 ## Installation

-To configure your project add these 3 packages:
+To configure your project, add these 2 packages:

 ```bash
 pnpm install -D stripe svelte-stripe
 ```

 - [stripe](https://npmjs.org/package/stripe) is the official server-side version of Stripe.
-- [svelte-stripe](https://npmjs.org/package/svelte-stripe) is the Svelte wrapper for Stripe Elements.
+- [svelte-stripe](https://npmjs.org/package/svelte-stripe) is the community-supported wrapper for Stripe Elements.

 ## Docs